 Subtitles and Transcript

-4:03 So this has actually been a little bit startling to the game development community.
-(Laughter) Because this is about 10 dollars of additional hardware if you already have a Nintendo Wii.
+04:10 Because this is about 10 dollars of additional hardware if you already have a Nintendo Wii.
 So I'm looking forward to seeing some games, and actually Louis Castle, that's him down there, last week announced that Electronic Arts, one of the largest game publishers, is releasing a game in May that has a little Easter egg feature for supporting this type of head tracking.
-So -- and that's from less than five months from a prototype in my lab to a major commercial product.
+And that's from less than five months from a prototype in my lab to a major commercial product.

-04:43 But actually, to me, what's almost more interesting than either of these two products is how people actually found out about them.
+04:43 But actually, to me, what's almost more interesting than either of these two projects is how people actually found out about them.
 YouTube has really changed the way, or changed the speed, in which a single individual can actually spread an idea around the world.
-You know, I'm doing some research in my lab with a video camera, and within the first week, a million people had seen this work, and literally within days, engineers, teachers and students from around the world, were already posting their own YouTube videos of them using my system or derivatives of this work.
+I'm doing some research in my lab with a video camera, and within the first week, a million people had seen this work, and literally within days, engineers, teachers and students from around the world were already posting their own YouTube videos of them using my system or derivatives of this work.
 So I hope to see more of that in the future, and hope online video distribution to be embraced by the research community.